 “Ruler?” came the small boy’s voice.
-He was not more than twelve.
+He was no more than twelve.
 “Father is King,” he said, as though nothing else made sense.

 “For now, but you are his heir Trevisian.
 Do not be frightened.
 I know you fear the responsibility, but that is why I am here.
 We are to go to your father and ask that I may help you rule.
 Would you like that?
 Or would you like to do it all alone and make mistakes?
 Would you like to disappoint your father?”

-This was the closest the young Prince had looked to crying.
-He stood very still, but did not answer.
-Garesh’s impatience grew: they had to get back to the King.
+The young Prince stood very still.
+This was the closest he had looked to crying.
+He did not answer and Garesh’s impatience grew.
+They had to get back to the King.

-Whatever images the boy conjured in his mind, it was enough to make him nod his head.
-Without waiting for a change of mind, Garesh’s hand reached out and grabbed the boy with his vice-like grip.
+Whatever images had been conjured in the boy’s mind, they were enough to force a small nod of his head.
+Without waiting for a change of heart, Garesh reached out and grabbed the boy in a vice-like grip.
 He dragged the Prince after him, the child having to skip and run to keep up with the legs of the tall, thin man.

 Garesh threw him a look of derision but said nothing.
 He had work to do.

-King Emril turned his head.
-His eyes took in both faces – that of his councillor, sharp and lined; and that of his son, dark and young.
-His breathing became louder.
+King Emril turned his head with much effort.
+His eyes took in both faces—that of his councillor, sharp and lined—and that of his son, dark and young.
+His breathing grew louder.